uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2><a name="1-2"><a name="1-2">1.2 Workshop Solution</a></h2>

-This solution uses an example of a retail organization that has multiple data sources, but it has many applications to the otherindustries listed above.
+This solution uses an example of a retail organization that has multiple data sources, but it has many applications to the other industries listed above.
 It serves as an end-to-end scenario where you will learn the technologies and processes you can use to create multiple solutions.

 <img style="height: 50;" src="../graphics/WWI-logo.png">

-[Wide World Importers](https://azure-scenarios-experience.azurewebsites.net/big-data.html) (WWI) is a traditional brick and mortar business with a long track record of success, generating profits through strong retail store sales of their unique offering of affordable products from around the world.
+<a href="https://azure-scenarios-experience.azurewebsites.net/big-data.html" target="_blank">Wide World Importers </a> (WWI) is a traditional brick and mortar business with a long track record of success, generating profits through strong retail store sales of their unique offering of affordable products from around the world.
 They have a great training program for new employees, that focuses on connecting with their customers and providing great face-to-face customer service.
 This strong focus on customer relationships has helped set WWI apart from their competitors.

 WWI has now added web and mobile commerce to their platform, which has generated a significant amount of additional data, and data formats.
 These new platforms were added without integrating into the OLTP system data or Business Intelligence infrastructures.
 As a result, "silos" of data stores have developed.